 Laidlaw Library study space

-Bottled water is allowed in the library.
+Drinks with lids are allowed in the library.
 Please consume other food and drink outside.

 If you leave the library for more than 30 minutes, please take your belongings with you.

 Our group study facilities are currently unavailable due to measures taken in response to the coronavirus pandemic.